Authentication on Tawa

 • Routes registered in catalog-info.yaml with auth: required → Janus verifies tokens for you.
 No SDK needed.

-• Services with custom auth middleware → use verifyTokenJWKS(token).
+• Services with custom auth middleware (e.g. Next.js) → use verifyTokenJWKS(token).
 No secret needed.

 • Service-to-service → use BioAuth.fromEnv().getClientCredentialsToken(scopes).